philm5/fpe-vtt/README.md

 # Synchronized Audio-Visual Frames with Fractional Positional Encoding for Transformers in Video-to-Text Translation

 Code repository to train our VTT models.
-This is research code for the CVPR submission mentioned above.
+This is research code for the ICIP submission mentioned above.

 ## Prepare Data